 - Waiting days or weeks for IT’s help on one or more of the above items

-The good news is that this is changing, and the goal of a Marketing Automation Platform like ActionIQ is to let marketing analysts finally focus on more strategic work.
+The good news is that this is changing, and the goal of a CDP marketing and a Marketing Automation Platform like ActionIQ is to let marketing analysts finally focus on more strategic work.
 By automating and eliminating 99 percent of the SQL required in order to carry out these daily marketing operations, these typical requests can become more “self-service.”
 Those seeking the information can get the ball rolling themselves.
 When it comes to the previously tedious tasks, all the marketing analysts will have to do is double-check to ensure everything is correct, as opposed to receiving an email ticket request and doing all of the manual work of writing code and more.
 Analysts still stay in the driver’s seat, but from a much more strategic (and fun!) standpoint.

 Here is where the real shift happens, helping companies to drive the value of the data and find that competitive edge.
 When marketing analysts aren’t bogged down and can finally break through to do the job they are there—and want—to do.